Microplastics

 Microplastics and health

 ZonMw has put research into micro- and nanoplastics on the agenda and provides funding for this as well.
 Knowledge about the health risks of microplastics is important to prevent their potential harm to our health.
 We also encourage the use of the research results by means of knowledge utilisation in professional practice, policy, research and education.
-The impact of microplastics on human health is still largely unknown, whereas the quantity of these plastics in our living environment continues to grow.

 How do microplastics enter the body?